 Don't panic!
 Breath slowly and deeply, look carefully at the presets and work your way through the settings in a systematic manner, patience will be rewarded by understanding.

 NOTE: Automation of Delay and/or Phase will create useful phaser effects.

-1. Set a sidechain track - Select the Fruity Stereo Shaper's Mixer track and Right-click the send knob on the destination Mixer track.
+1. Set a sidechain track - Select the Fruity Stereo Shaper's Mixer track and Right-click the send switch on the destination Mixer track.
 Select the 'Sidechain to this track' option from the pop-up menu.

 2. Select a sidechain track - Right-click the 'In / Out Difference' control to see the Mixer tracks that the Stereo Shaper's own Mixer track is routed to.
 Make sure the destination track is set as a Sidechain (in other words, the send volume is at 0).

 NOTE: The selector indexes (counts) available send-to tracks, so the numbers are not Mixer track numbers (Right-click the control to see Mixer tracks listed by name).
 This sidechain output path is important for a number of processes such as 'MID/SIDE processing' as discussed in the Tutorial section.

 Generally the Fruity Stereo Shaper should be controlled using presets, all of the typical uses of the plugin are represented.